Minute to Win It (Philippine game show)

-Minute to Win It is a Philippine game show based on the original American game show of the same name.
+Minute to Win It is a Philippine television game show broadcast by ABS-CBN.
+The based on the American game show of the same title.
 It is hosted by Luis Manzano.
-The show debuted on January 14, 2013 on ABS-CBN.
+It aired on the network's PrimeTanghali line up from January 14, 2013 to February 21, 2014.
 Contestants take part in a series of 60-second challenges that use objects that are commonly available around the house.
-Those who complete ten challenges would win the top prize of the show, PHP 1,000,000 (USD 20,000).

-A different version of the franchise entitled Minute to Win It - Last Man Standing debuted on July 18, 2016 on ABS-CBN's Primetime Bida evening block.
-The second season of Last Man Standing premiered on January 7, 2019.
+Those who complete ten challenges would win the top prize of the show, PHP ₱1,000,000.
+The first season of Last Man Standing aired on the network's Primetime Bida line up from July 18, 2016 to May 5, 2017.
+The second and final season of Last Man Standing aired from January 7 to September 6, 2019.

-It is the one of the few editions among the rest of the international editions that does not use its national language (Filipino in this case for the Philippines) on its title.
-Rather, English was chosen for the title similar to other Anglophone countries.
-Other countries used their national language.

 Format

 Original format

 Minute to Win It follows the format of the original American game show wherein a contestant is presented with a blueprint for each level to complete within a 60-second time limit.
 After successfully completing the first, fifth, and eighth level games, the contestant is guaranteed to leave with no less than the cash award for those levels.

 The difficulty of the blueprints progressively increases as a contestant advances to a higher level.
 If time runs out or the conditions of the game cannot be fulfilled (such as by the contestant exhausting any allotted attempts or committing a foul), the contestant loses a "life".
 If the contestant loses all three of their "lives", the game ends and the contestant's winnings drop to their guaranteed safe level.

 After successfully completing a level, the contestant can leave with the amount of money already won before seeing the blueprint for the next game.
 However, once the contestant chooses to go to the next level, they must complete the level or exhaust all of their three lives.

 This format has been used in Teen Challenge, Ateneo vs La Salle, and other special episodes.